The Pacific War Online Encyclopedia

 Ha-9: special engine

 In practice, a bewildering variety of nonstandard designations were used for Japanese aircraft engines.
 Designations such as Ha-26-I should not be confused with [Ha-26] 1 which are different engines.

 U.S. aircraft engine design made rapid strides during the war,

 primarily due to improvements in metallurgy that made it possible

-make lighter, smaller, more powerful engine components.
-The Allies also
+to make lighter, smaller, more powerful engine components.
+The Allies also had access

 U.S. aircraft engines typically had an official designation consisting of R or V for radial or inline engines, respectively; the approximate displacement in cubic inches; and a model number.
 Some had a popular nickname as well.
 Thus, the Pratt & Whitney R-2800 Double Wasp was a radial engine with an approximate displacement of 2800 cubic inches (46 liters) which came in several models, such as the R-2800-8W with water injection.

 The leading American aircraft engine manufacturers in 1941 were Wright and Pratt and Whitney,

 picture as a major manufacturer of inline engines.
+However, by

-former automobile manufacturers under license.
+automobile manufacturers under license.

 R-985 Wasp Junior